Personal-Library/grider-node-react/README.md

 `git clone git@github.com:Personal-Library/grider-node-react.git`

-Replace all the keys in .env.production.example, .env.development.example, and dev.example.js
+Appropriately replace keys in .env.production.example, .env.development.example, and dev.example.js

+Run the following Ngrok command and use the forwarding address as your webhook url for SendGrid

+`npx ngrok http 5000`

 Change into the directory